upenn-acg/cis501/lab5-superscalar/lab5-superscalar.md

 ## Design Tips

 We strongly *discourage* using separate modules for your pipeline stages, let alone for each of the two pipelines.
-The bypasses are asymmetric, making it tricky to write a single module for any given stage that you can just instantiate once for each pipe.
+The bypasses are asymmetric, making it very tricky to write, say, a single module for Fetch that you can instantiate twice for the two pipelines.

-Be on the lookout in `vivado.log` and `post_synthesis_drc_report.txt` for **combinational loops**.
+Be on the lookout in `vivado.log` and `post_synth_drc_report.txt` for **combinational loops**.
 They can cause simulation to hang.

 In the objects pane in the Vivado debugger (accessible via `make debug`), you can use `Ctrl-A` to select all, then open the pop-up menu and set the radix to hexadecimal for everything at once.
 Most wires are much easier to trace when you view them in hexadecimal rather than binary.